-Kellogg’s, Britains most beloved cereals giant, have announced up to a 40% cut on sugar, reports Olivia Kemp and Shola Patterson.
+Kellogg’s, Britains most beloved cereals giant, have announced up to a 40% cut on sugar, reports Olivia Kemp and Shola Patterson

-The Kellogg’s cut will effect three of the most popular cereals, Cocopops, Rice Krispies, and Multi Grain Shapes.
+The Kellogg’s cut will affect three of the most popular cereals, Cocopops, Rice Krispies, and Multi Grain Shapes.
 The long standing cereal Ricicles will no longer be sold as it does not fit regulations containing a massive 34g of sugar per 100g.

 Many consumers on are sharing their devastation regarding the axe of Ricicles, on Twitter.
 Former One Direction Star, Louis Tomlinson shares his anger:

 @KelloggsUK what’s this I’m hearing about you lot getting rid of ricicles .
 Fuming !!